-4 Absolutely Brilliant Ways to Cook Corn on the Cob
+4 Brilliant Ways to Cook Corn on the Cob for Perfect Summer Flavor

-- Bright green husks that are tightly wrapped and mostly intact.
+- Bright Green Husks: Look for husks that are bright green, tightly wrapped, and mostly intact.

-- The stem area where it was cut from the stalk should be sticky and moist.
-If this is really dry, it’s old corn.
+- Moist Stem: The stem where the corn was cut from the stalk should be sticky and moist.
+A dry stem means the corn is past its prime.

-- Check the tassels.
-They, too, should be slightly sticky, moist, and silky.
+- Silky Tassels: The tassels at the top should be slightly sticky, moist, and silky, indicating freshness.

-- Peel back a small area of the husk to check for wormholes and brown spots.
-Avoid.
+- Check for Damage: Gently peel back a small part of the husk to check for any wormholes or brown spots.
+Fresh corn should be free from these imperfections.

 Best Ways to Prepare Fresh Corn